-The Department’s Admissions Committee will reviews all applications at the same time, regardless of when it was received.
-Applications are accepted every two years starting in August of an odd year with a deadline of February 1 of an even year.
-The 2024 cohort application will open in August of 2023 and will close on February 1, 2024.
+The Department’s Admissions Committee will review all applications at the same time, regardless of when it was received.
+Applications are accepted every two years starting in August of an odd year with a priority deadline of February 1 and final deadline of March 1 of an even year.
+The 2024 cohort application will open in August of 2023 and will close on March 1, 2024.
 (Applications are no longer being accepted for the 2022 cohort.)

 You may apply online through the USC Graduate Admissions website.
 You will find the “Doctor of Regulatory Science (DRSc)” program after selecting the “USC School of Pharmacy”.
 Please arrange to have transcripts and test scores sent to USC in time to meet the February 1st deadline.